 A recent change in the Philippines’ educational system was implemented starting in 2011.
-President Aquino signed the K 12 education into law in 2013, adding three years to the country’s basic education curriculum.
+TheK-12 curriculum was signed into law back in 2013, adding three years to the country’s basic education curriculum.

 The Southeast Asian Ministers of Education Organization – Innotech (SEAMEO-Innotech) found the previous 10-year educational cycle to be congested, with a 12-year curriculum squished into 10 years.

 As a result, Filipino students have trailed behind students around the world in the areas of math, languages, and science.
 The new curriculum is aimed to fix that.